redneckcatholic/sabredav-freeipa/README.md

   Optionally, you can limit logins to members of certain FreeIPA groups using the `$allowedGroups` parameter.

+  Upon successful login, a default calendar and addressbook will be created for the user if none already exist.

 - `\FreeIPA\PrincipalBackend`: this is a principal backend that retrieves users and groups from FreeIPA.
 You can (and should) limit the users and groups returned using the `$allowedGroups` parameter.